sandgraal/tiny-helpdesk-hero/DEVELOPMENT.md

 - Document tone and empathy guardrails in `docs/narrative/guide.md` (to be created).
 - Prefer asynchronous feedback (issues, PR comments); reserve synchronous calls for milestone planning.

-The guidelines will evolve as the rebuilt codebase comes online.
+The guidelines will evolve as the codebase grows.
 Propose edits through pull requests whenever workflow or tooling changes are introduced.